The role of accreted and in situ populations in shaping the stellar halos of low-mass galaxies: Methodology

 Throughout their evolution, galaxies interact with satellite galaxies and can undergo a series of merger events.
 In these processes, the stellar material of the interacting galaxies can get mixed and end up belonging to a different galaxy than the one they originally belonged to.
 In this sense, it becomes necessary to distinguish the stellar particles that were originally formed in the main galaxy from the ones born in satellites and later accreted onto the main galaxy.

-In this work, we classify the stellar particles of the main galaxy as either in-situ or accreted.
-We define in-situ particles as those stellar particles that were born from gas that was bound to the main galaxy, regardless of the origin of the gas (i.e., regardless of whether the gas was formed in the host galaxy or was provided by a gas-rich satellite).
-In contrast, we define accreted particles as those stellar particles originated from gas that was bound to a different galaxy than the main one (i.e., a satellite galaxy), regardless of the location of the satellite galaxy.
+In this work, we classify the stellar particles of the main galaxy as either in situ or accreted.
+We defined in situ particles as those stellar particles that were born from gas that was bound to the main galaxy, regardless of the origin of the gas (i.e. regardless of whether the gas was formed in the host galaxy or was provided by a gas-rich satellite).
+In contrast, we define accreted particles as those stellar particles originated from gas that was bound to a different galaxy than the main one (i.e. a satellite galaxy), regardless of the location of the satellite galaxy.
 Hence, even if the satellite galaxy had already entered the virial radius of the host galaxy at the moment the stellar particle was born, this stellar particle is considered as accreted if it was bound to it.
-We emphasise that there are some authors that consider these particles as endo-debris (e.g., see Gonzalez-Jara et al. 2024 submitted).
+We emphasise that there are some authors that consider these particles as endo-debris \citep[e.g. see][]{Gonzalez-Jara2025}.

 We make use of the accreted catalogues available in the Auriga simulations.
-These catalogues contain a list with some properties of the accreted stellar particles that can be found at $z=0$, such as their unique identification number (ID), their peak mass index and the lookback time at which the star particle first became bound to the main galaxy \citep[for further details see][and for the complete list of available properties]{Grand2024}.
+These catalogues contain a list with some properties of the accreted stellar particles that can be found at $z=0$, such as their unique identification number (ID), their peak mass index and the look-back time at which the star particle first became bound to the main galaxy \citep[for further details see][and for the complete list of available properties]{Grand2024}.